 In 2018, the Crimes Act was amended to adopt recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.
 As a result, there are three criminal offences that apply to adults working with children.
-They are:
+The offences are designed to prevent child abuse and to bring abuse that has already occurred to the attention of the Police.
+The offences are: